-Goods and service tax or GST will be one tax to subsume all taxes.
-It will bring in “One nation one tax” regime.
-To maintain a check and examine whether correct GST is being paid and refund is claimed certain taxable persons will be subject to audit under GST.
+Goods and Service tax or GST will be one tax to subsume all taxes.
+It will bring in the “One nation one tax” regime.
+To maintain a check and examine whether correct GST is being paid and the refund is claimed, certain taxable persons will be subject to audit under GST.

-Audit under GST is the examination of records, returns and other documents maintained by the taxable person.
+Audit under GST is the process of examination of records, returns and other documents maintained by a taxable person.
 The purpose is to verify the correctness of turnover declared, taxes paid, refund claimed and input tax credit availed, and to assess the compliance with the provisions of GST.

-Every registered taxable person whose turnover during a financial year exceeds the prescribed limit [as per the latest GST Rules, turnover limit is above Rs 1 crore] shall get his accounts audited by a chartered accountant or a cost accountant.
-He shall electronically file-
+Every registered taxable person whose turnover during a financial year exceeds the prescribed limit [as per the latest GST Rules, the turnover limit is above Rs 1 crore] shall get his accounts audited by a chartered accountant or a cost accountant.
+He shall electronically file:

 For example, X found during audit that he has made a mistake in Oct 2017 return.
 X submitted annual return for FY 2017-18 on 31st August 2018 along with audited accounts.
 He can rectify the Oct 2017 mistake within-

 20th Oct 2018 (last date for filing Sep return)

 31st August 2018 ( the actual date of filing of relevant annual return)

 -earlier, ie., his last date for rectifying is 31st August 2018.

 This rectification will not be allowed where results are from scrutiny/audit by the tax authorities.